Robertgreenwood27/bookapp/content/chapter2.md

 Arris sat up, his skin noticeably paler in the dim light.
 The network of veins beneath his skin seemed more pronounced, pulsing with an unfamiliar rhythm.
 He flexed his fingers, a strange tingling sensation running through them.

-In the bathroom, Arris faced his reflection.
-His eyes, usually a warm brown, now appeared darker, with tiny flecks of shadow swirling in their depths.
-The face staring back at him was familiar, yet subtly altered in ways he couldn't quite define.
+Arris peered at his reflection, startled by the changes.
+His once warm brown eyes now held a darker hue, with tiny flecks that seemed to shift and swirl in the light.
+The face staring back at him was his own, yet subtly altered in ways that sent a chill down his spine.

 *Look at yourself.
 What's happening to me?
 Is this some kind of evolution, or am I losing my mind?
 And why doesn't it terrify me as much as it should?*